dronefly-garden/dronefly/README.md

 ## TODO

-The following is a quick and not very thorough list of some ideas for improvements, some of which are too broad to make just one Issue, and others of which are specific, but are waiting to have Issues filed for them.
 Check the [Issues](https://github.com/synrg/dronefly/issues) for a comprehensive list of TODO items that are either already actionable, or on their way to becoming so.

-- add more useful / interesting commands
-- provide helper commands to:
-    - add / remove all of the recommended `inat taxon` aliases automatically
-    - schedule an `ebird hybrids` report for a channel more conveniently
-- improve default permissions; document changing default permissions
-- ~~make a proper parser so that the command query language can be made richer (see taxon-pyparsing branch)~~